-Like in most countries in the world, the primary source of tax revenue in the Netherlands is taxation on labor, sales tax (VAT) and profit tax (corporate tax).
-Residents pay tax over their worldwide income.
-Non-residents pay tax over income sourced in the Netherlands only.
+As in most countries in the world, the primary sources of tax revenue in the Netherlands are work, sales (VAT) and profit (corporate tax).
+Residents pay tax on their worldwide income.
+Non-residents pay tax only on income sourced in the Netherlands.

 Income tax in the Netherlands is the main revenue source for the state.
-Tax is levied on income sources based upon what you earn from employment, business ownership and wealth.
-The tax rates various per income amount and income source.
-See for more information Income tax grouped in three boxes.
+Tax is levied on income from employment, business ownership and wealth.
+The tax rates vary depending on the amount and source of income.
+For more information, see Income tax grouped in three boxes.

-Sales tax or value-added tax (VAT) is a tax system that follows the EU regulations.
-Value-added tax is calculated of three classes:
+Sales or value-added tax (VAT, or BTW in Dutch) follows EU regulations.
+Value-added tax is calculated on three classes of goods:

 - International transport of people

-VAT collection in the Netherlands is typically done by the entity that offers a particular good or service.
-Periodically, usually quarterly, the VAT is reported and paid to the Dutch tax office (Belastingdienst) by the collecting entity.
-The VAT paid for by businesses can be retrieved from the Dutch tax office.
+VAT is typically collected by the entity that offers the goods or services in the Netherlands.
+It is reported periodically, usually quarterly, and paid to the Dutch tax office (Belastingdienst) by the collecting entity.
+The VAT paid on goods or services bought in by businesses can be reclaimed from the Dutch tax office.

 Businesses can apply reverse VAT charges for goods or services to move the responsibility for reporting VAT from the seller to the buyer.
-This system avoids the requirement for businesses to register for VAT in the country into which it sells.
+This system avoids the requirement for businesses to register for VAT in the country into which they sell.

-The Dutch tax office (Belastindienst/toeslagen) also handles the pay-out of allowances for specific purposes.
-An allowance is available in the Netherlands for formal childcare cost, rent expenses and health care cost insurance.
-For more information about allowance, see faq section allowances.
+The Dutch tax office (Belastingdienst/Toeslagen) also handles the payment of allowances for specific purposes.
+You may be eligible for an allowance for formal childcare costs, rent expenses and health care insurance.
+For more information about allowances, see the section: allowances.

 The import of goods into the Netherlands from outside the European Union is subject to import duties.
-These import duties can include excise duty, consumption tax, and other levies.
-The Dutch Customs authorities (Belastingdienst/Douane) levy and collect the duty and transfer the sums collected to the EU.
-All EU member states apply duties to conform to the same Common Customs Tariff (CCT) system.
+These can include excise duty, consumption tax, and other levies.
+The Dutch customs authorities (Belastingdienst/Douane) levy and collect the duty and transfer it to the EU.
+All EU member states apply duties from the same Common Customs Tariff (CCT) system.